oddbird/oddleventy/content/blog/2024/css-layout.md

 ---
 title: Learn Grid Now, Container Queries Can Wait
-sub: Take your time with new CSS, but don't sleep on essentials
+sub: Take your time with new CSS, but don't sleep on the essentials
 date: 2024-06-13
-# image:
+image:
-#   src:
+  src: blog/2024/ever-given.jpg
-#   alt: Some alt
+  alt: >
+    A back hoe on the bank of the Suez, trying to free the Ever Given cargo ship
 author: miriam
+tags:
+  - Article
+  - Susy
+  - CSS
+  - CSSWG
+  - Layout
+  - Grids
 summary: |
-  Several people have asked me recently why Container Queries aren't being used more broadly in production.
+  Several people have asked recently why Container Queries aren't being used more broadly in production.